OpenMOOC/askbot-openmooc/README-centos-multipleinstance.rst

          ~/skel_course

 #.
-Create a new course directory copying your skel_course to yout COURSES_DIR
+Create a new course directory copying your skel_course to your COURSES_DIR

    .. code-block:: bash